nextcloud/integration_google/README.md

 # Google integration in Nextcloud

-🇬 Google integration allows you to automatically import your Google calendars, contacts, photos and files into Nextcloud.
+🇬 Google integration allows you to automatically migrate your Google calendars, contacts, photos and files into Nextcloud.

+Note that this is a one-time import and will not keep Nextcloud in sync with Google.

 ## 🚀 Installation